rjpbonnal/bioruby-ngs/README.md

 you can also add this setting to the .bashrc or .profile in the user home directory.

+#### Warning messages
+Prior to version 0.7.0 was not possible to skip warning messages and biongs was a bit slow in staring.
+From 0.7.0 warnin messages are disable by default.
+To reenable warning messages is enough

+    export BIONGS_VERBOS=true

+this setting to the .bashrc or .profile in the user home directory.

 ## Features
 ### Iterators for output files